Vaccine-Related Rotator Cuff Tears

 If you or your child have recently received a shot or vaccination which

-injury related to vaccination administration (SIRVA).
+a shoulder injury related to vaccination administration (SIRVA).

 Contact Jeffrey S. Pop & Associates today or complete the confidential